glpittet/salazar-gang.github.io/index.md

 # The worst the situation gets, the more interest on the topic
 ### A correlation with the increase in global temperature ?
 To understand whether the observed increase in climate related-quotes through the years is in fact due to the aggravation of the situation, we ploted the correlation between the monthly temperature anomaly (refering to the difference from the average, normal, temperature) and the monthly occurence of quotes mentioning climate change.
-To do so, we retrived the [HadCRUT5 dataset of global historical surface temperature anomalies](https://www.metoffice.gov.uk/hadobs/hadcrut5/data/current/download.html).
+To do so, we retrieved the [HadCRUT5 dataset of global historical surface temperature anomalies](https://www.metoffice.gov.uk/hadobs/hadcrut5/data/current/download.html).

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="html/correlation_temperature.html"></iframe>